wp-plugins/track-the-book/README.txt

 1. An example of the Track The Book plugin in action at Howard County Library.

 == Changelog ==

+= 1.3.1 =
+* Fixed missing column in the CSV export

 = 1.3 =
 * Added dashboard statistics